MSF UK's cookies notice

 We also use Hotjar to run site surveys, asking you for feedback or improvements.

-If you’d like to see a complete list of Hotjar Cookies and what they do visit the Hotjar cookies page.Hotjar collects no personal data and masks IP addresses.
+If you’d like to see a complete list of Hotjar Cookies and what they do visit the Hotjar cookies page.Hotjar collects no personal data.

-We use Google Optimize to help us understand how visitors engage with our website, e.g. which page designs work or what routes visitors take to apply for a job or donate.Google Optimize collects no personal data or IP addresses.
+We use Google Optimize to help us understand how visitors engage with our website, e.g. which page designs work or what routes visitors take to apply for a job or donate.Google Optimize collects no personal data.

 We use Facebook to see if our Facebook campaigns are effective.
 It also helps us find out if we’re talking to the right people.
 This is done in accordance with Facebook’s policies.You can read more about Facebook’s policies here: https://www.facebook.com/policies/cookies